 When did the law become effective?
 The State law authorizing automated speed enforcement systems in school zones became effective October 1, 2009.

 What is the fine?
-MD Legislation has set the civil
+MD Legislation has set

 penalty at $40.